erikburmeister/Hang_Man_Game/README.md

 # Hang_Man_Game

-A terminal version of the game Hangman with ASCII-based graphics.
+A terminal version of the game Hangman.
+The game features player instructions that account for correct and incorrect user input.
+ASCII-based graphics illustrate each step of the game to emulate the feeling of playing it on a piece of paper.

 Choose between 3 difficulties
 * Easy has 5-letter words